jsenv/core/docs/exploring/readme.md

 ## Browser support

-When browser support is good enough and if he code you write is standard js, html and css, jsenv exploring server will serve the source files **without compilation step**.
+When browser support is good enough and if he code you write is standard js, html and css, jsenv dev server will serve the source files **without compilation step**.
 The browser support section informs you if that is possible or not.
 You can click "Read more" to get more information in an alert dialog.

 | State     | Screenshot                                                               | Description                                                                | Alert screenshot                                                                        |
 | --------- | ------------------------------------------------------------------------ | -------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |